CalebCyphers/Whats-Cookin/README.md

 + Spies - how they work and how they are tested with a 'mock' object that represents `domUpdates {}`

++ Project Board - our tickets were not modular enough in a way that we could close issues consistently on PRs.
+We should have broken them down into smaller tasks and kept up with the project board in a way that would benefit our workflow.

 ### Next Steps

 + Fix the recipe popup so that the font, colors, and layout are more user-friendly